JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Brainstormed and decided on project proposal outline.
   - Divided the introduction chapter among team members.
   - Started writing the project introduction for the proposal.
   - Gathered reference papers that are relevant for the project.
+  - Started writing the project objectives.
+	 - Found implementation of Aruco marker for reference.
+  - Read up Intel RealSense SDK documentation.